RainbowMarks/rainbowmarks.github.io/MR340/2023/index.md

 <div class="row">
   <div class="col-md-8">
     <p>A big thank you to everyone for making me feel so welcome at my first #MR340 this year!
 It was one to remember for sure.
 I've processed and uploaded all the photos!
 They have also all been tagged with Boat number where I was able to identify.
-That should make it easier to use the [Search feature on the site to search for your boat number](https://rainbowmarks.smugmug.com/search)</p>
+That should make it easier to use the <a href="https://rainbowmarks.smugmug.com/search">Search feature on the site to search for your boat number</a></p>

   </div>
   <div class="col-md-4">